rumors/handbook/process/tools.md

 # Time-tracking

-We use Harvest for time-tracking.
-We are planning to switch to an Airtable took in 2019.
 Track your time on every project, whether or not it’s billable.
+We use Harvest; we’re planning to switch to Airtable in 2019.

 # Research, strategy & design
 - Paper, post-its, pencils for sketching and thinking
-- Dropbox for asset storage and documentation storage
+- Dropbox for asset and documentation storage
 - Dropbox Paper for early notes, design and strategic thinking, brief drafts, content development
-- Airtable for content audits and content modeling; as a CMS for early prototypes (also crm and client portal, project planning)
+- Airtable for content audits and modeling; as a CMS for early prototypes
-- Figma initial design exploration with version history, translation early vis design ideation into interactive components
+- Figma for initial design exploration and interactive components

 # Development